 - Business Rules limitations

 Offer the data needed for different scenario's with views.
-With a view, we can either look at all entity records, or we could apply some filtering, sorting, etc.
+With a view, we can either look at all table rows, or we could apply some filtering, sorting, etc.

 - Examine the different types of system, public and personal Views